diffblue/gitlab/doc/administration/troubleshooting/gitlab_rails_cheat_sheet.md

 ### Set a merge request as merged

-Use when a merge request was accepted and the changes made in the Git repository, but the merge request still shows as open.
+Use when a merge request was accepted and the changes merged into the Git repository, but the merge request still shows as open.

-If the changes are not committed, this action will cause the merge request to incorrectly show as "merged into <branch>".
+If the changes are not merged yet, this action causes the merge request to incorrectly show `merged into <branch-name>`.

 ```ruby
 u = User.find_by_username('<username>')